top of page

 It is academically enriching:

-• Classically-educated students score higher on standardized tests than their progressively-educated counterparts.
+• Classically educated students score higher on standardized tests than their more progressively educated counterparts.

-• Conversation-based learning and Socratic dialogue about the Great Books increases levels of retention, comprehension, and mastery in students.
+• Conversation-based learning and Socratic dialogue enhance students' retention, comprehension, and mastery levels.

-• Classical educators teach history through primary sources as much as possible.
-Instead of reading what someone wrote about the Constitution of the United States of America in a textbook, students read the Constitution itself.
-Studying primary sources will engender a deeper, more accurate, understanding of a given historical period.
+• Classical educators strive to teach history through primary sources whenever possible.
+Instead of reading about the U.S. Constitution in a textbook, students read the Constitution itself.
+This encourages a deeper, more accurate understanding of a given historical period.

 It is Formative:

-• Honed skills in logic and rhetoric are essential elements in both church and civil leadership. member, and citizen.
+• Honed skills in logic and rhetoric are essential elements in both church and civil leadership and citizenship.

 It is Historical & Time-Tested:

-• With its roots in Western civilization, classical education is imperative in counteracting the moral confusion, spiritual delusion, and cultural upheaval that stem from the relativistic postmodern worldview.
+• With its roots in Western civilization, classical education is essential in countering today's moral confusion, spiritual delusion, and cultural upheaval that stem from the relativistic postmodern worldview.

 It is Biblical:

-• If our doctrinal foundation is not sound, the Scriptures will not be supreme in our schools, and our students will not be equipped to confess and defend the Gospel of Jesus Christ.
+• Through a solid foundation in the Scriptures, our students will be equipped to confess and defend the Gospel of Jesus Christ.

-• Lutheran educators confess and teach that only the Holy Spirit grants faith in Christ Jesus, and in Him alone is righteousness for heavenly citizenship.
+• Lutheran educators confess and teach that only the Holy Spirit grants faith in Christ Jesus, and in Him alone is righteousness for citizenship in heaven.

 bottom of page